awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

 - files.status: this field will be used by the subscription to update the status of the ingestion for the file specified
 - files.name: name of the file stored in the input S3 bucket
 - ingestionjobid: id which can be used to filter subscriptions on client side
+- ignore_existing: boolean indicating if existing transformed files in the output bucket should be ignored.
+If true, the input document will be re-transformed (txt format), overwriting any existing transformed file for that document.

 Subscription call to get notifications about the ingestion process: